EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: Graphon Representation and EM Motivation

+Apparently, both the joint and the marginal posterior distribution are too complex to be calculated analytically, in particular if $N$ is large.
+We will therefore explore (\ref{eq:int1}) by pursuing a Bayesian approach using MCMC techniques.
+Details are given in the next sections.
+Letting $\hat{u}_k^{(m)}$ denote the rescaled ranks of the posterior means (see equation (\ref{eq:u_em}) below) of the MCMC samples in the $m$th step of the EM algorithm, we then maximize the likelihood resulting from (\ref{eq:mod1}) with $u_i$ replaced by $\hat{u}_i^{(m)}$.
+To do so, we make use of penalized B-spline smoothing, meaning that we replace the unknown graphon $w(,)$ by an approximate spline base representation $\bB(,) \btheta$, where $\bB(,)$ is a bivariate spline and $\btheta$ is the vector of unknown spline coefficients to be estimated in the M-step.
+Both steps the E- and the M-step will be introduced in detail below.
+Before doing so, however, we propose a simple first E-step, which also serves as initial step of the corresponding EM iteration.

-for $1 \leq i < j \leq N$, where $Y_{ji} = Y_{ij}$ and $Y_{ii}=0$.
-Even though the probability model (\ref{eq:mod1}) used for the construction of networks is simple, it is usually not used for estimation.
+Even though the probability model (\ref{eq:mod1}) used for the construction of networks is simple, it can not directly be used for estimation.
 The reason is that variables $U_i$ are unobservable and hence can not directly be employed to estimate the graphon $w(,)$.
-Instead, in the recent literature the graphon $w(,)$ is usually estimated from the adjacency matrix $\bY$ subject to a rearrangement of the nodes.
-Let $\sigma: \{1,\ldots,N\} \rightarrow \{1,\ldots,N\}$ be a permutation such that
+Instead, in the recent literature the graphon $w(,)$ is usually estimated by smoothing the observed adjacency matrix $\by$.
+The preceding rearrangement of the nodes thereby should effect an appropriate reordering of the rows and columns which in turn should reflect the ordering of the $U_i$.
+Let $\psi: \{1,\ldots,N\} \rightarrow \{1,\ldots,N\}$ be a permutation such that